24 Breathtaking Photos of Antarctica, One of the Remote Regions in the World

 While Antarctica is called the land of ice, there are actually many green areas on the continent.
 Here, an Adelie penguin has a bit of fun on a rock at Yalour Island in Antarctica.

 It may take a few moments to fully grasp and recognize what’s in an image.
 On a section covered in snow in Yalour Island in Antarctica, Adelie penguins stand in the foreground and in the background.
-Here are 11 real places that look like optical illusions.

 A seal’s home